namhuynhftu/data-ai-project/elt_pipeline/logger_utils/README.md

-# ELT Pipeline Logging System
+git # ELT Pipeline Logging System

 This document describes the centralized logging system for the ELT pipeline, which provides unified, structured logging across all pipeline components.